duracell80/MoodeRadio-Get/scripts/make-yt/README.md

 http://localhost/yt-play/?type=stream&src=1
 ```

+Save your M3U playlists in the RADIO folder

 # Regenerating Expired Streams
 The "YouTube Play" playlist will expire so streams will need to be "regenerated" to activate the audio! (replace moode.ip with your moode's lan addr)